QLVL/NephoVis/README.md

 ### How to create the data

 There are several steps to creating the data necessary for the visualization.
 The first set of steps uses Python3, in particular the `qlvl` module and the `semasioFlow` module.
 A link to the corresponding workflow will be added soon.
 The second set of steps uses R and a number of functions from the *ad hoc* [`semcloud`](https://github.com/montesmariana/semcloud) package; the corresponding workflow will be linked soon.
+This code covers how to create the kind of clouds that I worked with, *except* for the addition of **categorical variables**.
+Project-specific information such as register, manual sense annotation, etc., is not included and must be added by the user based on the desired information and resorces available.

+Of course, you don't *need* to use this specific code to create this data.
+Any other code that generates comparable dataframes will work.

 ## Publications

 Wielfaert, Thomas, Kris Heylen, Dirk Speelman & Dirk Geeraerts.
 2019.
 Visual Analytics for Parameter Tuning of Semantic Vector Space Models.
 In Miriam Butt, Annette Hautli-Janisz & Verena Lyding (eds.), *LingVis: visual analytics for linguistics*, 215–245.
 Stanford, California: CSLI Publications, Center for the Study of Language and Information.

 Montes, Mariana & Kris Heylen.
 Forthcoming.
 Visualizing Distributional Semantics.
 In Dennis Tay & Molly Xie Pan (eds.), *[Data Analytics in Cognitive Linguistics, Methods and Insights](https://www.degruyter.com/document/isbn/9783110687156/html)*.
 De Gruyter Mouton.

+Montes, Mariana (2021). [_Cloudspotting.
+Visual analytics for distributional semantics_](https://cloudspotting.marianamontes.me/).
+PhD dissertation.